ibm-cloud-docs/databases-for-postgresql/getting-started.md

 ## Next steps

-To understand more about how the [clouddatabases-postgresql-helloworld-nodejs](https://github.com/IBM-Cloud/clouddatabases-postgresql-helloworld-nodejs) sample app works, you can read the application's readme file, or the code comments in `server.js`, which give some information about the app's functions.
+To understand more about how the [sample app](https://github.com/IBM-Cloud/clouddatabases-postgresql-helloworld-nodejs) works, you can read the application's readme file, or the code comments in `server.js`, which give some information about the app's functions.

 To start exploring your {{site.data.keyword.databases-for-postgresql}} service, see the following topics about the service dashboard: